 - Physicians clearly indicate that the injuries will result in recurring, degenerative, or future problems.

-Are Catastrophic Injury Lawsuits Different from Other Personal Injury Lawsuits?
+Are Catastrophic Injury Lawsuits Different From Other Personal Injury Lawsuits?

 Negligence